The world's most historic airlines still flying

 Air Serbia (1927)

 In 1927, Aeroput (which would eventually be renamed Air Serbia) was founded as the national airline of the Kingdom of Serbs, Croats and Slovenes.
 Its first regular route, between Belgrade, Serbia and Zagreb, Croatia was established the following year.
-Like many other operators, it stalled during the Second World War but resumed routes – largely in then-Yugoslavia – in the post-war years, although a route linking Belgrade, Prague and Warsaw allowed it to spread its wings to the rest of Europe.
+Like many other operators, it stalled during World War II but resumed routes – largely in then-Yugoslavia – in the post-war years, although a route linking Belgrade, Prague and Warsaw allowed it to spread its wings to the rest of Europe.

 Air Serbia (1927)